-The most apparent benefit of passwordless authentication is its name – it doesn’t use a password.
-This alone is a plus because it mitigates the damage that could be caused if someone got a hold up of your password.
+The most apparent benefit of passwordless authentication is its name – it doesn't use a password.
+This alone is a plus because it mitigates the damage if someone got a hold up of your password.
 There are also additional benefits, as well.

 Passwordless authentication makes the user experience more streamlined by eliminating the need to memorize overly complicated passwords.
 If you're using biometrics, the experience is as simple as merely placing your finger on a fingerprint reader.
 This dramatically reduces the required time that you use to log in and allows you to concentrate on your tasks right away, rather than to spend too much time to prove that you are who you claim you are.

 If you're reusing the same credentials everywhere you go, you're creating a massive trap hole for your cybersecurity.
 However, this could be mitigated by replacing your weak passwords with passwordless authentication measures, that would be much harder to crack.
 Even when used alongside more insecure passwords, passwordless authentication can function as a component of 2FA, which drastically increases your account's security.

 Reduced a cost of maintenance (if you're running a business)

 Think of many times when you've forgotten your password.
 Now think that it happens every day, and IT support agents have to deal with "I forgot my pass, please reset" daily.
 This translates into countless hours of resetting credentials when it could be solved by just using the credential that it's pretty much impossible to forget or leave at home, i.e., your fingerprints, or iris.
 This streamlines the whole process saving support agents hours of tedious tasks.

 On its own, passwordless login doesn't solve all security problems associated with passwords.
 Instead of a password, you're relying on something else.